stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-7.md

 excerpt: ''

 ---
-This app provides a viewer function for web-novels.
-Users can join that site through this app, as well as the users can manage and readable the books and web-novels which are they save up or purchase.
+This web application provides a viewer function for web-novels.
+Users can join that site through this site, as well as the users can manage and readable the books and web-novels which are they save up or purchase.

 ![](/images/empty_150.png)